-The Tennessee State Teacher Fellows Program launched in 2015 with 30 exceptional teacher leaders from across the state, who reflect the diversity of Tennessee’s education landscape.
+The Tennessee State Teacher Fellows Program launched in 2015 and has since recruited dozens of exceptional teacher leaders from across the state, who reflect the diversity of Tennessee’s education landscape.

 Connect With a Teacher Closest To You

 Amanda has taught English at Dobyns Bennett High School for the past five years.
 In that time, Amanda has served as the English 9 CoTaught Team Leader, English 10 CoTaught Team Leader, CoPresident of the Alpha Zeta Chapter of Alpha Delta Kappa International Honor Society for Women Educators and on the Tennessee Digital Learning Team.
 Throughout her career she has served as a school-wide Title I coordinator, school-level testing coordinator and 21st Century Community Learning Centers grant coordinator.
 She holds a Bachelors and Masters degree from East Tennessee State University.
 In 2010, she earned an Educational Specialist degree in Instruction and Curriculum Leadership from Lincoln Memorial University.

 Justin teaches AP English and Speech at Volunteer High School.
 He has been an educator for three years and was selected to be a Teacher Leader in Hawkins County School System in 2015.
 He has served on the Tennessee Digital Learning Project English III team in 2015-2016, was selected as a 2016 Tennessee Titans Teacher of the Week and has led several workshops on technology integration on the school, district and state level.
 Justin has a B.A. in English from Carson-Newman University and is currently pursuing a Master of Education in Educational Leadership.